KateWilkinson/storefront/README.md

 ![Screenshot](./public/screenshots/screenshot1.jpg?raw=true)

-## How to run
+## How to install & run

+You'll need to have Git, Node (with npm) and Bower installed

-Run the following commands in the command line to install locally, and then go to ```localhost:8000/storefront.html``` to run the code in the browser
+Run the following commands in the command line to install locally, and then go to ```localhost:8000/storefront.html``` to load in the browser

 ```
 git clone https://github.com/KateWilkinson/storefront.git